-The top-level package is called Simple; in order to program a simple switch, the user will have to instantiate a package of this type (shown in the next section).
+The top-level package is called Simple; in order to program a VSS, the user will have to instantiate a package of this type (shown in the next section).
 The top-level package declaration also depends on a type variable H: package Simple<H> A type variable indicates a type yet unknown, that must be provided by the user at a later time.
 In this case H is the type of the set of headers that the user program will be processing; the parser will produce the parsed representation of these headers, and the match-action pipeline will update the input headers in place to produce the output headers.

 The Simple package declaration has 3 complex parameters, of types Parser, Pipe and Deparser respectively; which are exactly the declarations we have just described.
 In order to program the target one has to supply values for these parameters.